preeet1000/React-tutorial/README.md

 Functional based component - new way

 Functional Component is a Js function that returns JSX or React element or composition of react element.
 Name of component will always start with Capital letter for good practice.

+Virtual DOM  - It is a representation of a DOM with us.
+Need Virtual DOM for reconciliation of react.

+Reconcilation  - It is an algorithm that react uses to diff one tree from other.
+Diff algo find out what need to be updated and just update the small portion of the app.
+If all element has same attritbute than react will render the complete child tree.Eg all are div's.
+If we use "key" as attribute than react will know what is newly added and render tht only.

+React is fast bcz React is using Virtual DOM, it is representaion of the actual DOM.
+If element has different tags than "Keys" not required but if tags are same than it is must to put "Key" as attritbute so that reconciliation engine works best.